harplife/zettelkasten/zettelkasten/zettelkasten_templates.md

 Meaning, there is no set template.

 ## Mein template
-1. Metadata at top, with alias(list), tags(list), status(string), and edited(string)
+1. Metadata at top, with aliases(list), tags(list), status(string), and edited(string)
-2. Alias should be like a title, with properly used Capital letters.
+2. Aliases should be like a title, with properly used Capital letters.
 3. Tags should be all lower-cased letters.
 4. Status should either be `complete` or `ongoing`
 5. Edited should be in `yyyy-mm-dd` format.